Marianna3011/ChoirKids_SWSN/Final_report_simplified.md

 ### Analysis of Cold-Start Impact

 The test set cold-start population is particularly challenging: 235,990 nodes (10.7% of test set) have degree ≤ 2, making accurate predictions critical for real deployment.
-Despite the 14% gap, achieving 65-75% accuracy on these nodes is noteworthy—substantially better than the 27% feature-only baseline.
+Despite the 14% gap, achieving 65-75% accuracy on these nodes is noteworthy - substantially better than the 27% feature-only baseline.
 This suggests that multi-hop neighborhood sampling provides partial compensation: even nodes with 0-2 direct neighbors can access information through second-hop connections.

 The validation-test gap (89% → 75% overall) indicates some overfitting to training graph structure, though this is expected given the static graph setting and relatively few training epochs.
 The cold-start gap is consistent across both splits, confirming this is a robust phenomenon rather than artifact of a particular split.